BennyZark/Website_Refresher_1_2021/README.md

 # Limits:
 <ul>
+ <li>.
+Automatically remove any instance that is recorded on the 5th spot </li>
  .
-Automatically remove any instance that is recorded on the 5th spot .
 Have >3 Pages
  .
 Don't over do it
  .
 Have a clean and presentable look